mountainash/lektor-htmlmin/README.md

 When the flag is present, htmlmin will overwrite all HTML files in the output directory with their minified counterparts.

-*Note:* The htmlmin plugin currently minfies every file in the project after a build.
+*Note:* The htmlmin plugin currently minifies every file in the project after a build.
 Not just files that have been changed.
 This should have no ill effects, but might increase build times if there are many files to minify.